-Kieran is from Reading in the south of England, and studies Medicine here at Christ's College, Cambridge.
-He wrote this just after finishing his third year, and now ready to start the clinical medicine course.
+Kieran is from Reading in the south east of England, and studied Medicine here at Christ's College, Cambridge.
+He wrote this just after finishing his third year, when he was ready to start the clinical medicine course.

 Why did you choose your College?